 Each of our named executive officers currently employed by us also participates in our short-term disability program that is available to our managers and executive officers.
-Pursuant to such program, Mr. Thome, as a Batavia-based named executive officer, would be entitled to payments equal to his full base salary for six months following such disability.
-Each of our named executive officers currently employed by us also participates in our long-term disability plan that is generally available to all of our salaried employees.
+Pursuant to such program, each of Messrs.
+Thome and Smith, as a Batavia based named executive officer, would be entitled to payments equal to his full base salary for six months following such disability.